-No Source of Operating Revenue
+No Source of Operating Revenue and the Ability to Raise Capital to Fund Operations

 At present, the Company's operations do not generate cash inflows and the Company's continued existence depends on management's ability to raise additional equity financing, discover recoverable mineral deposits and sell or otherwise participate in the development of those projects.
 Many factors influence the Company's ability to raise funds, including the health of the commodity resource market, the climate for mineral exploration investment, the Company's track record, and the experience and calibre of its management.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activities.
 Management believes it will be able to raise equity capital as required over time, but recognizes there are risks involved that may be beyond its control.
 If those risks fully materialize, the Company may not be able to raise adequate funds to continue its operations.